More Information

 • Subscribe to the inExcelsis weekly e-news. inExcelsis is our ministry partner to serve those who are unhoused.
 Visit inexcelsislove.org.

-Saturday, January 20 & February 17, 2024, 9am-1pm—Join the WFC ladies—the young and young at heart—in fun and fellowship while serving the unhoused and refugees in St. Louis.
+Saturdays, March 16 and April 20, 2024 9am-1pm—Join the Women of Wellspring—the young and young at heart—in fun an fellowship while serving the unhoused and refugees in St. Louis.